bruhtus/scrawl/_posts/2020-10-15-tiling-window-manager.md

 I used qtile window manager first before switch to i3 because the configuration is in python but what i don't really like is how qtile treat multiple screen.
 When i want to switch to second monitor, it swapped the application on second monitor to first monitor (currently active monitor) and that's not what i want, i just want to switch to different screen and not have application on that screen swapped with application on my currently active screen.
 It was confusing and then i tried i3wm after that.

 The config in my repo is a basic config i've done because i don't really like the workflow of qtile.
 Sorry about that.

+#### Who Should Use Qtile?
+If you're fine with the workflow of qtile, like to have or doesn't really mind  preconfigured layout, and have experience with python then you might want to try qtile.
+Don't get me wrong, qtile is good as a window manager but unfortunately it doesn't meet my needs.

 ---